wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/configuration.md

 ## GoreplayMiddleware.Middleware.ResponseTimeout

-Specifies the maximum time to wait for a response in seconds.
-If a response is not received within this time, the Wallarm processes stop waiting does not parse the corresponding response.
+Specifies the maximum time to wait for a response.
+If a response is not received within this time, the Wallarm processes stop waiting the corresponding response.

 Default: `5s`.